TAKE A SELF-GUIDED MURAL TOUR

 - Judge A. Leon Higginbotham, 46th & Chestnut

-Portrait to celebrate his life and legacy – Our upcoming addition soon to come!
+Portrait to celebrate his life and legacy – our most recent addition!

 EXPLORE PENN CAREY LAW’S HIGGINBOTHAM PROGRAMMING